-I hope I don’t sound obsessive about my fitbit tracking device, because I’m not, but I do happen to think about it a lot.
-I mean so much that I always have it on my body, especially when I run.
+I hope I don’t sound obsessive about my Fitbit tracking device, because I’m not, but I do happen to think about it a lot.
+It means so much that I always have it on my body, especially when I run.
 I have rarely forgotten to bring it along.
-In fact, before I go out for a run, I make sure my running shoes are tied properly, I have my house key, and I have my fitbit.
+In fact, before I go out for a run, I make sure my running shoes are tied properly, I have my house key, and I have my Fitbit.

 I’ve had it for a year now.
 My wife Beata gave it to me for my birthday last year and I’ve been using it ever since.
 At first, I did it to appease Beata, but then I gradually wore it out of habit.
 I am, after all, a creature of habit.

-Of course, my first fitbit friend was my wife Beata.
+Of course, my first Fitbit friend was my wife Beata.
 I found her first.
-I always told her that I was pretty sure that walked and/or ran the 10,000 steps recommended by fitbit, but she didn’t believe me.
-Even before she first gave me the fitbit, my running was gradually improving and I was slowly increasing my miles from the 4.5 miles I thought should be my minimum daily requirement.
+I always told her that I was pretty sure that I walked and/or ran the 10,000 steps recommended by Fitbit, but she didn’t believe me.
+Even before she first gave me the Fitbit, my running was gradually improving and I was slowly increasing my miles from the 4.5 miles I thought should be my minimum daily requirement.
 I was exceeding 10,000 steps on a daily basis and Beata was surprised.
 She became competitive and upped her mileage.
 I also gradually increased my mileage, not to surpass her, but to compete against myself.
 I wanted to return to my former running form.

 I didn’t expect to make new friends on Fitbit, but soon I discovered that my cousin Sandy was on Fitbit.
 And she is occasionally at the top of the leader board.
 Then my cousins Nancy and Jane became my Fitbit friends.
 I think we all feel encouraged to have this sort of camaraderie.